SIGN UP FREE

 Music remains the emotional core of American listening, but the audio landscape has expanded dramatically.
 Social media audio clips are now as common as traditional radio.
 Podcasts rival talk radio.
 Ambient sound and nature audio have carved out a cultural niche.

-Why We Listen: Audio as Emotional Regulation, Focus & Reset
+Why We Listen Audio as Emotional Regulation, Focus and Reset

 The strongest finding of the study is emotional: Americans overwhelmingly turn to audio to regulate how they feel.